 Profile

 Luke specialises in commercial litigation and arbitration.
-He regularly acts on matters involving complex corporate fraud, insolvency and credit, judicial review, regulatory issues, contractual disputes, negligence, and company disputes.
+He acts on a wide range of matters, including major commercial disputes (including class actions), insolvency and credit, complex civil fraud matters, judicial review, regulatory issues, and negligence.
 Luke has experience in a range of tribunals and courts, on both substantive and interlocutory matters, including applications for urgent and interim relief.

 Luke has a BA/LLB (Hons) from the University of Auckland and an LLM from Columbia University in the City of New York, where he graduated as a James Kent Scholar.

-He has produced a range of peer-reviewed publications on various topics including contractual matters, public and constitutional law, judicial review, negligence, corporate fraud, and regulatory issues.
+Luke is a contributing author to Sim's Court Practice (Lexis Nexis).
+He has also produced a range of peer-reviewed publications on various topics including contractual matters, public and constitutional law, judicial review, negligence, corporate fraud, and regulatory issues.

 Work highlights